Fiber Arts Resources

 Dedicated Exclusively to Fiber Arts Access, Equity, & Diversity

 Fiber Arts Resources to the Public at No Cost.
 Receive donations for, develop, and distribute fiber arts resources to the public at no cost.

 Recipients have included, for example:

 Fellow Non-Profit Charities.
 For example, F2 has distributed no cost fiber arts resources to The Road Home for a family who crochets together and recently immigrated to the States, the Goodman Community Center after-school knitting group for students, and the Guardian Whiskers charity.
 Upcoming, in-person donations include knitting instruction and resources to Madison’s Kids Create program to make Kindness Monsters.
-Dates where F2 is participating announced next week, after the July 17 Board Meeting.
-Kids Create occurs in Summer 2019, Fridays 11am-1pm at the top of State Street, Capitol Square, in Madison.
+F2 sponsored a table at Kids Create on Friday, August 16.
+Check out the Past Events page for more info.

 The Give A Stitch Initiative.
 Receive donations for, develop, prepare, and provide the Give A Stitch Series to the public at no cost.
 The Give A Stitch Series includes original pattern development, instruction, and resources for the fiber arts, provided at no cost.
 For example, Give a Stitch Kits to teach fiber arts at all levels.
 Including but not limited to knitting, crochet, spinning, weaving, dyeing, needlework, textile arts.

 Inaugural Collective.
 Receive donations for, develop, prepare, and provide fiber arts resources in the inaugural Collective box located on Madison’s east side, by request, and online at no cost to the public (mail, drop off, pick up, you name it!).